-Israel summons US ambassador as Netanyahu hits out at Obama
+Israel summons US ambassador

 Cut funding

-Earlier Sunday, Israel summoned the ambassadors of 10 countries which voted for a UN Security Council resolution condemning Israeli settlements.
+Earlier Sunday, Israel summoned the ambassadors of 10 countries that voted for the resolution.

-The Israeli Foreign Ministry said ambassadors were called in for Israel "to express deep anger and dissatisfaction as a result the vote of countries that consider themselves friends of Israel," ministry spokesman Emmanuel Nachshon said.
+The Israeli Foreign Ministry said ambassadors were called in for Israel "to express deep anger and dissatisfaction as a result of the vote of countries that consider themselves friends of Israel," ministry spokesman Emmanuel Nachshon said.

 "This was not a vote in favor of peace.
 It was a vote against Israel."

-Ambassadors from China, France, Russia, United Kingdom, Angola, Egypt, Japan, Spain, Ukraine and Uruguay, were all summoned.
+Ambassadors from China, France, Russia, the United Kingdom, Angola, Egypt, Japan, Spain, Ukraine and Uruguay were all summoned.

-The five other countries which were not called included the US, which abstained, and four others which do not have permanent ambassadors in Israel.

 Israel was furious at the passage of Security Council resolution 2334, which says its settlements in the West Bank "had no legal validity, constituting a flagrant violation under international law and a major obstacle to the vision of two States living side-by-side in peace and security."